Dynamic FTSS in Asynchronous Systems: the Case of Unison: Impossibility Results

-\begin{proof} Assume that there exists an algorithm $\mathcal{A}$ which is $(1,r)-$ftss for minimal \textbf{AU}.
-Let $G$ be a network that executes $\mathcal{A}$ and which contains at least one processor $p$ which has only one neighbor $q$.
-Assume $H_{q}=r+1$ and $|H_{p}-H_{q}|\leq 1$.
+\begin{proof} Assume that there exists a universal algorithm $\mathcal{A}$ that is $(1,r)-$ftss for minimal \textbf{AU}.
+Let $G$ be a network that executes $\mathcal{A}$ and that contains at least one processor $p$ that has only one neighbor $q$.
+Assume that $c_{q}=r+1$ and $|c_{p}-c_{q}|\leq 1$.
 Then, we have: